vanttec/vanttec_documentation/source/car/electronics_embedded_systems/embedded_modules/embedded_modules.rst

 |

-The power supply subsystem provides power to the whole module, which contains:
+The power supply subsystem provides power to the whole module which we plan to use 12V, it contains:
    * A 1A fuse for overcurrent protection.
    * Reverse polarity voltage protection
    * DC Converters